-Stacked units are mapped only near and east of Foothill Drive, in the dotted area in the north-central part of the quadrangle, where Marsell (1964a, 1964b, and 1969) identified shallow bedrock in a deep sewer trench in 1947.
+Stacked units are mapped only near and east of Foothill Drive, in the north-central part of the quadrangle, where Marsell (1964a, 1964b, 1969) identified shallow bedrock in a deep sewer trench in 1947.
 Shallow bedrock in a "labyrinth of trenches for both sewer lines and water mains" (Marsell, 1964a) was later included, in a modified form, in geologic maps by Granger and others (1952), Granger (1953), Marsell and Threet (1960), Marsell (1964b, 1969), and Crittenden (1965d).
 The numerous older maps do not agree on the interpretation of units or location of faults.
 In addition, these sites are no longer accessible, precluding definitive statements of depth, units, and locations.
 In this area several units may have been misidentified.
-Thin, faulted, red Ankareh Formation may be the red Boundary Ridge and Gypsum Spring Members of the Twin Creek Limestone and the adjacent Thaynes Formation may be Twin Creek Limestone members.
+Thin, faulted, red rocks that were mapped as Ankareh Formation by Marsell and Threet (1960) may be the red Boundary Ridge and Gypsum Spring Members of the Twin Creek Limestone, and the adjacent rocks they mapped as Thaynes Formation may be Twin Creek Limestone members.
 This would simplify the hypothetical faults shown on previous older maps into unit contacts.
 Units and contacts shown on this map are after Crittenden (1965d), and are shown as thin surficial deposits over bedrock.